 While you can draw some conclusions by looking at your roof from the curb, it’s indoors where you’ll find the most instructive clues to a potential problem.
 Head up to the attic and examine the rafters for any noticeable bends or cracks.
-If you find anything that gives you pause, bear in mind that it’s not necessarily, and most likely isn’t, a sign of impending roof collapse.
+If you find anything that gives you pause, bear in mind that it’s not necessarily (and most likely isn’t) a sign of impending roof collapse.
 There are many possible explanations for damaged rafters—for example, termites.
 And even if snow is to blame, you may be looking at damage from a previous winter.
 In any case, ask a licensed structural engineer to evaluate the problem promptly.

 Elsewhere—particularly on the upper floors, toward the middle of the house—keep an eye out for new cracks in the drywall or plaster surrounding interior door frames.
 If those doors are suddenly sticking when they used to open and shut with ease, this could be an indication that the frame of your house has shifted due to a structural issue.
-Again, wall cracks and sticking doors are not cause for panic; rather, they are reasons to seek out the advice of a licensed professional.
+Again, wall cracks and sticking doors are not causes for panic; rather, they are reasons to seek out the advice of a licensed professional.

-If you wish to follow suit, be aware that climbing up on the roof is precarious in any weather; in snow, it’s almost definitely not a wise course of action unless you absolutely know what you’re doing.
-For everyone else, the safest path is to hire an insured pro, someone who has not only the proper equipment, but also the right experience for the job.
+If you wish to follow suit, be aware that climbing up on the roof is precarious in any weather.
+In snow, it’s almost definitely not a wise course of action unless you absolutely know what you’re doing.
+For everyone else, the safest path is to hire an insured pro, someone who has not only the proper equipment but also the right experience for the job.

 - Don’t try to remove all the snow.
 In doing so, you could damage the roofing material, which would leave the roof vulnerable to leaks.
 To prevent this from happening, some roof rakes are fitted with rollers that keep the edge of the rake safely away from the shingles.

 - Pay attention to where the snow pulled off the roof is likely to wind up.
 You’ll want to pick a landing spot other than your head or the heads of bystanders!